 - Resolution Support Program (RSP), which provides one-on-one support and advice by trained volunteers to those considering or initiating a complaint under UW policies;

 - Conflict Intervention Program (CIP), whose members work with parties to a dispute, in an attempt to mediate and resolve problems informally and as close to source as possible.

-The office has a mandate to ensure equitable opportunity for persons with disabilities (faculty, staff, students and visitors).
-In accordance with the Accessibility for Ontarians with Disabilities Act and in partnership with all university departments, it promotes access to all programs, services, and facilities at the university.
+The office has a mandate to ensure equitable opportunity for students with disabilities.
+In accordance with the Accessibility for Ontarians with Disabilities Act and in partnership with all university departments, the office promotes access to all programs, services, and facilities at the university.